Restitution and Repatriation: The Return of Cultural Objects

 DePaul University College of Law- Center for Art, Museum & Cultural Heritage Law

-opportunities to explore this rapidly growing area of law through a two-course sequence
+many opportunities to explore these exciting areas of law through a two-course sequence